Easy Oven Roasted Potatoes

 Oven Roasted Herb and Pepper Potatoes

-Great for Steak and Potato Dinners!
+Steak and Potato Dinners!

 These incredible potatoes are great with any steak dinner, or other grilled meats!
 Their crunchy skin is perfect with the soft texture of the inside.
 The salt and garlic complement the sweet charred peppers perfectly!
 And the aromatics of the rosemary and thyme add amazing flavor and make the house smell great!
 Everyone will absolutely love this side!